2026 Handbook

 By-Laws and Rules

 Be it here known this body shall be recognized and known as the Sunshine State Mounted Drill Team Association, LLC.
 The State of Florida under the Charter Number L13000084404 charters this Association.
-Being organized as Non-Profit organization for the purposes of promoting fellowship, good sportsmanship and fairness in competition in drill team riding.
-The following by-laws shall govern all those present and future members of the Sunshine State Mounted Drill Team Association, LLC.
+Being organized as a Non-Profit organization for the purposes of promoting fellowship, good sportsmanship and fairness in competition in drill team riding.
+The following by-laws govern all those present and future members of the Sunshine State Mounted Drill Team Association, LLC.

 Managing Members